 A large body of research has established a causal relationship between experiences of racial discrimination and adverse effects on mental and physical health.
-In today’s guest post, authors Robert T. Carter and Alex L. Pieterse discuss racial trauma and their forthcoming book, Measuring the Effects of Racism: Guidelines for the Assessment and Treatment of Race-Based Traumatic Stress Injury.
-The book is available for pre-order and will release next month.
+In today’s guest post, authors Robert T. Carter and Alex L. Pieterse discuss racial trauma and their book, Measuring the Effects of Racism: Guidelines for the Assessment and Treatment of Race-Based Traumatic Stress Injury.

 • • • • • •

 We have spent the last few decades of our careers devoted to understanding, studying, and teaching about issues of racism, race, and culture.
 We have written about race, racism, and therapy; racial-cultural competence in mental health; race-related trauma; and related issues.

 We have long witnessed outrage and protest regarding law enforcement’s use of excessive force and the death of unarmed Black men and women—but now, in 2020, something is shifting.
 In the context of a pandemic in which Black and Brown people have died at a disproportionately high rate; an economic recession in the United States in which more than 40 million Americans have lost their jobs and where Black and Brown people are again overrepresented in these numbers; and finally the casual manner in which a Minnesota police officer restrained and killed George Floyd (homicide was the cause of death according to the medical examiner), people of all racial groups are understanding that racial injustice is present and seeing the need for equality as a significant and pressing social issue.
 Protesters are calling out that Black Lives Matter and that systemic racism needs to end.
 The protests, unlike any others in the last few decades, have spread to all fifty states and to various locations throughout the world.
 The outrage being expressed is garnering support from Americans of all racial backgrounds.

 “In these protests, people have given voice to what they view as trauma due to racial encounters.”